Zulus under Shaka, approximately 5,000 (including auxillary allies)

 This second attack saw the Ndwandwes arrive close to the crest with plenty of elbow room to throw their assegais.
 The sky was filled with hurled spears as rank after rank came up and threw.
 None of these volleys seemed to do much damage to the Zulus, though, who had crouched down behind their big war shields, letting the light spears rattle off of them.
 Soon each of the Ndwandwes had thrown all but their last spear (which they kept for hand-to-hand fighting).
 In a normal, "civilized" way of Nguni war, the enemy should have courteously thrown their own spears, with both sides exchanging ammunition all afternoon.
 But the Zulus were selfish: They didn't return the Ndwandwes' assegais and didn't share their own.

-After the Ndwandwe assegai volleys had petered out and the attackers stood panting and waiting downhill, Shaka ordered another counter attack with his next two fresh ranks.
+After the Ndwandwe spear volleys had petered out and the attackers stood panting and waiting downhill, Shaka ordered another counter attack with his next two fresh ranks.
 These fell on the Ndwandwes with blood lust and for five, frantic minutes a thousand individual duals took place.
 In this fight the training, new weapons, and discipline of the Zulus told.
-The Zulus lost a little over 300 men, but the Ndwandwes lost close to another 1,000.
+Outnumbered, the Zulus lost a little over 300 men, but the Ndwandwes lost close to another 1,000.
 Nomahlanjana had already lost a quarter of his 8,000 man army in two short combats.
 And his parched men were starting to duck off to the river in greater numbers.

 |The view southeast from Gqokli Hill.
 The White Umfolozi can be seen about three miles in the distance.
 One can see why Shaka picked this site for his battle.
 Image by kind permission of Ken Gillings of the Battlefields Route Assoc., kwaZulu-Natal, SA.|